Here is some information on the actual costs of film. For a comparison of film and high end digital costs please see “Film or Digital”

 Approximate film prices follow.
 To figure out your film stock price you need to decide how many rolls you are going to need.
 A good way to estimate this is by deciding on a shooting ratio (the amount you shoot compared to the amount in the final project) I have found that commercials generally take 1-2 rolls.
 For independent films a good shooting ratio is 4 to 1 or 5 to 1.
 A 90 minute movie shot at a ratio of 4 to 1 would need about 45 rolls of film.
 At 5 to1 the same movie would need about 54 rolls of film.
 Since time is precious on a independent film (there never seem to be enough shooting days) keeping the ratio low really helps keep the days reasonable and costs down.
 Actors seem to like not having to do lots of takes too.

-Here are some approximate film prices for color negative as of 5-27-22.
+Here are some approximate film prices for color negative as of 2-14-26.

 16mm Color Negative

-Unopened from reseller – expect at least a 20% discount.
-Short ends – expect at least a 50% discount.
-Kodak gives a good student discount on 16mm and this is usually your best bet.
+New from Kodak $248 per 400′ roll (11 minutes).
+Kodak gives a good student discount on 16mm.
 Film will have to be ordered by someone with a student ID.

 35mm

-New from Kodak $792 per 1000′ roll (11 minutes)
+New from Kodak $890 per 1000′ roll (11 minutes)

 Now lets consider processing (developing the negative)